stanete/notebooks/README.md

 ## notebooks 📓

-ipython notebooks with notes on my journey and deep learning experiments.
+ipython notebooks with notes on my machine learning journey and deep learning experiments 🧠🤖.
 Mostly with keras and tensorflow.

 ### What can you find